 One idea for a font pairing is to use a sophisticated serif font for headlines and titles, with sans-serif fonts for the majority of the body points.
 That balance creates visual interest and emphasis to your headline points.

 If you use a free font resource like Google Fonts, you'll see pairing suggestions that help you combine fonts that work together well.
-The key to font pairing is to use the alternate font choices consistently; for example, always reserve headlines for one font in your selection.
+The key to font pairing is to use the alternate font choices consistently.
+For example, always reserve headlines for one font in your selection.

-5. Select Font Color and Contrast
+5. Select Color and Contrast in Your Font for PowerPoint

 Beyond size, style, and pairings, one element of font choice that you can't avoid is color and contrast.
 You can choose the perfect font and format it correctly but clashing color schemes disrupt slides.